elliotperviz/cmms/qm/README.md

 b) and since the file sizes we obtain in the tutorials are not very large, direct parsing is still feasible.

 Practical considerations **TBC**:
+- Choice of pseudopotential
+- Choice of exchange correlation functional
 - Plane wave cutoff convergence
 - K-point mesh convergence
 - NBANDS - Abinit fills electronic states by counting valence electrons in pseudopotential file and occupying lowest levels (initial guess to the ground state)